-Did you know that by changing a few of the default iPhone camera settings, you can shoot even better-looking video with your iPhone?
+Did you know that by changing a few of the default iPhone camera settings, you can shoot even better-looking video with your new iPhone 15 Pro Max?
 In this step-by-step guide, we’ll dive into the world of iPhone video settings and walk you through everything you should turn on or off.
 So are you ready?
 Let’s go!

 The first thing you want to do is to grab your phone, open up the “Settings” app, and scroll down to “Camera.”
 And let’s start tweaking!